derrickauyoung/mymealplanner/README.md

 ## TODOs

+- [x] Refactor the Summarizer Agent to a JSON agent that converts data retrieved by the recipe agent into a more robust readable format by the main app - DONE!
+- [x] Add methods to the Recipes tab for each meal for quick reference - DONE!
 - Set up the app to add one random day in the second half of the week where you DON'T have to cook (like a cheat day or eat out/to-go day!)
 - Learn how to turn this into an mobile app for iPhone/iPad so everyone can save precious time